 - Click the Hosts tab and select All Hosts.

-- Click Inspect All Hosts.
+- Click the Inspect All Hosts button.
 Cloudera Manager begins several tasks to inspect the managed hosts.

 - After the inspection completes, click Download Result Data or Show Inspector Results to review the results.